 To delete an answer option, simply select it and press DELETE on your keyboard.

 Besides, you can change the layout of this section so that answer options will be arranged automatically or manually.
-See Container Layouts of Questions in ActivePresenter 8 to get more details.
+See Container Layouts of Questions to get more details.

 3. Submit Button